 7. Collectibility issues

 Per ASC 606, entities may only account for contracts with customers “when it is probable the company will collect substantially all of the consideration.”
-For US GAAP purposes, probable generally means between 75% and 80% likely to occur.
+For US GAAP purposes, probable generally means between 75 percent and 80 percent likely to occur.
 If it is not probable that a company will collect substantially all of the consideration in a given contract, then it may only recognize revenue as it delivers the goods or services to the customer and receives payment.
 When accounting for a contract that includes a price concession, companies must first adjust the amount of consideration to be included in the transaction price, after which they will assess collectibility.
 Price concessions are considered variable consideration and therefore factor into the transaction price of the contract but not the likelihood of collectibility.

 8. Contract costs